daniloster/pilot-mvc5-angular-lazy-load/README.md

 5. ~~Come together~~

-### Porpose
+### Purpose
-The idea behind this project is spread the knowledge which I've learnt in the last few days.
-I'd created a challenge for me and that was the result.
-The project consist in build a metodology of development with angularjs, in which one I could notice how much faster can be develop web projects with SPA (*Single Page Application*), especially with angularjs.
+The idea behind this project is to spread the knowledge which I've learnt in the last few days.
+I'd created a challenge for myself and that was the result.
+The project consist in build a metodology of development with angularjs, in which one I could notice the performance of application and how faster can be to develop web projects with SPA (*Single Page Application*).
+Considering that SPA works with partial rendering, we could aproach in two ways.
+* Load your whole application at the first access and show content on demand
+* Load your application on demand as long as it is necessary.
+For this project, I've taken the second path.